GabrielPiercecchi/progettoPiercecchiRossi/README.md

 The operating mechanism of the program is as follows:

-1. the <code>Menu</code> class, interfacing with the user via the terminal, collects the data entered by him (the names of the cities);
+1. the <code>Menu</code> class, interfacing with the user via the terminal *, collects the data entered by him (the names of the cities);

 2. the <code>CityServiceImpl.inputCity(...)</code> method, defined by the <code>CityService</code> interface, uses the data entered by the user to send requests through URI calls, using the OpenWeather API, and receive "in response" the statistics of the cities chosen in <code>*.json*</code> format;